maltyxx/docker-qbittorrent/README.md

 #  Usage

--   `/config`: qBittorrent configuration files
+-   `/qbittorrent/config`: qBittorrent configuration files
--   `/torrents`: Torrent files
+-   `/qbittorrent/data`: qBittorrent database, logs, GeoIP, RSS...
--   `/downloads`: Download location
+-   `/qbittorrent/downloads`: Download location

 By default it runs as UID 520 and GID 520, but can run as any user/group.